llm-bible/llm-bible.github.io/_publications/ji2024how.markdown

 bibkey: ji2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.04850"}
-tags: ['Pretraining Methods', 'RAG', 'Training Techniques', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'RAG', 'Training Techniques', 'Pretraining Methods']
 ---
 Instruction tuning a large language model with multiple languages can prepare it for multilingual downstream tasks.
 Nonetheless, it is yet to be determined